crontab/Multiplexer/README.md

 <a name="intro"></a>
 ## 1. Introduction

 The Swift Multiplexer utility suite provides a browser-like request/caching layer for network objects, all based on callbacks.
-Its implementation is pretty straightforward and (hopefully) pretty well documented here and in the source files.
-Most importantly, you will be surprised how simple Multiplexer's interfaces are.
+Its interfaces are pretty straightforward and (hopefully) pretty well documented here and in the source files.

 Here are the scenarios that are covered by the Multiplexer utilities: